Last update: 30-01-2018 - older versions

 Licences are issued initially to existing FM licence holders, with remaining spectrum available for new entrants.
 Each radio station has the right to use 72 CUs of a multiplex for its programmes.
 The licence period for content providers is 12 years and for network operators is 20 years.

 Heavyweight industry funded marketing campaigns across a variety of media platforms to promote digital radio have been running in Italy since 2013.
-Radio campaigns promote DAB+ digital radio across the 12 main national commercial FM networks (plus several local radio stations).
-National broadcasters do cross promotion of digital radio via www.digitalradio.it.
+Radio campaigns promote DAB+ digital radio across the 13 main national commercial FM networks (plus several local radio stations).
+National broadcasters do cross promotion of digital radio via www.digitalradio.it and daily and periodical press as well as social media channels including facebook, twitter and soundcloud.

 A new marketing campaign has launched in Italy from 23 May for three weeks to help promote digital radio.
 The advert will be broadcast on both national and local commercial radio stations and coordinated marketing activities involve 12 national broadcasters.
 With more than 1,000 commercials the campaign will have a coverage of over 23 million listeners.